 If you’re a lawyer or legal professional attending a virtual conference for the first time, you might not know what to expect.
 What will hours of virtual presentations be like?
 How can the engagement and energy of an in-person conference be re-created online?
 Is it even worth it to attend?

 Certainly, not all legal conferences are created equal.
-And, with the deluge of new content that’s flooded the legal sphere in recent months, you’ll need to be discerning about where you spend your time.
+And, with the barrage of new content that’s flooded the legal sphere in recent months, you’ll need to be discerning about where you spend your time.
 But if you attend high-quality virtual legal conferences like the Clio Cloud Conference, you’ll still get the networking experience and burst of new innovative ideas you normally get from the world’s best legal conference.
-And this will help set your law firm up for success in the new year.
+And this will help set your law firm up for success for the upcoming year and beyond.

 Here’s what to expect:

 If you’re looking to attend a quality, full-on conference, in many cases, “virtual” likely won’t mean “free.”
-In fact, if a virtual legal conference is free (and isn’t free as a bar member benefit), I’d recommend doing additional research.
+In fact, if a virtual legal conference is free (and isn’t free as a bar member benefit), you might want to do some additional research.
 Yes, virtual events may be cheaper to run than in-person ones.
 However, notable, impactful speakers, and tools to make the experience engaging for all attendees still require investment.
 To make sure that the time you’re investing is worth it, go for virtual legal conferences that charge for passes, even if the price is nominal.

-If it still bothers you to pay for a virtual conference, remember this: There’s no travel hassle and no travel costs!
+Remember: There’s no travel hassle and no travel costs associated with virtual legal conferences.
 This is perhaps the most obvious benefit of attending a virtual conference.
 You may not be able to visit a new (or favorite) city, but without the need to fly, change time zones, or find a reasonably priced hotel, you’ll appreciate the convenience of switching it up and engaging with other industry leaders from home.

 Some online events may be sales pitches, but don’t let a few bad apples ruin the concept of virtual events for you.
 Most events, both in-person and online, are a mixture.
 If there are multiple content tracks then you can decide which sessions to attend, and which sales pitches to avoid.
 And, if you’re researching a particular new tool for your firm, you can attend one session to get a concise rundown of what you need to know and save the rest of your time for educational content.